fun-redoc/watchlist/README.md

 - make sidebar sizable (in css? or rather moving to styledComponents or direct styles in react)

 # DONE
+- fetch quote requests
+- Wealth LIst "kind unknown" why? and fix it (WatchApp lien 72)
+- yfinance api may send an error branch, handle this approppriatelly
+- introduce caching, maybe by using react query or home grown solution
+- export doCached as a separate hoot
 - show details of watched items
 - show details of yfin api items
 - delete from watchlist